shermanteo/LeetCode/SQL/README.md

 ## Repository Structure

-The repository is organized as follows:
+The SQL repository is organized as follows:

-- `questions/`: Contains directories for different LeetCode SQL problems.
-  - Each directory is named according to the LeetCode problem number and title.
-  - Within each directory, you'll find:
-    - `README.md`: Problem description and solution breakdown.
-    - `solution.sql`: The SQL query solution for the problem.
-- `resources/`: Contains any additional resources or reference material related to SQL.
+- Name of the SQL problem with the details of the problem
+- Within each problem, there will be a question as well as an example input and output to help better visualise the expected solution.
+- At the end of the script, there will be a query which I write which will answer the question based on my thought process and logic.